Monash IVF FAQs relating to COVID-19

 Wherever possible, consultations with your fertility specialist, counsellor or nurse will be done as a phone or skype consultation.
 If some circumstances you care will not be able to be conducted remotely.
 Where you do need to attend our facilities, we will do everything we can to maintain social distancing, which may include:

-a.
-Offering the option of waiting in your car or outside the clinic until your appointment time
+- a.
+Offering the option of waiting in your car or outside the clinic until your appointment timeb.
+Floor markings to indicate the 1.5m distance between you and the next personc.
+Re-configured waiting rooms

 Your clinic will discuss the best option with you before making an appointment.